Esbjerg: History and economy

 The town itself was not established until 1868 when it was built as a replacement for the harbour in Altona, which had previously been Denmark's most important North Sea port but came under German control after the Second Schleswig War in 1864.
 At the time, Esbjerg consisted of only a few farms.
 Developed under royal decree from 1868 until 1874, the harbour was officially opened in 1874, with rail connections to Varde and to Fredericia, an important hub on the east coast of Jutland.
 Initial planning of the town was conducted by chartered surveyor H. Wilkens in 1870 with streets laid out in the form of a rectangular grid.
 The market square (Torvet) was positioned at the centre, midway between the harbour and the railway station.
-From only 400 inhabitants at the beginning of the 1870s, the town and its population grew rapidly, with 1529 residents mentioned in 1880, and 4,211 in 1890.
+From only 400 inhabitants at the beginning of the 1870s, the town and its population grew rapidly, with 1,529 residents mentioned in 1880, and 4,211 in 1890.

 In 1893, Esbjerg became a municipality in its own right (initially known as Esbjerg Ladeplads), receiving the status and privileges of a market town in 1899 and incorporating the parish of Jerne (east of the centre) in 1945.
 A number of institutions and facilities were soon established, including the courthouse and town hall (1891), the gas and waterworks (1896) and the power plant (1907).
-From the beginning of the 20th century, Esbjerg prospered not only as a fishing port but became one of the country's major export centres.
+From the beginning of the 20th century, Esbjerg prospered not only as a fishing port but also as one of the country's major export centres.
 Established in 1895 by nine local dairies, the butter-packaging factory, Dansk Andels Smørpakkeri, employed some 150 workers until 1920, packing and dispatching butter for the London market.
 It was later extended to include egg marketing under the name Dansk Andels Ægeksport.
 Ultimately, it handled produce from 140 dairies spread across the whole of Jutland.
 After the Second World War, the town developed several agricultural industries, especially meat processing and packaging with a plant employing over 300.
 The slaughterhouse and meat packaging facility, Esbjerg Andels-Slagteri, established in 1887, became Denmark's sixth largest by 1962.
 It later became part of Vestjyske Slagterier in 1986, and in 2001, it was acquired by Danish Crown.